frontity/api-reference/docs-api/frontity-packages/README.md

 Official Frontity packages are those created and maintained by the [Frontity Team](https://frontity.org/about-us/).

-These packages encapsulates the logic to apply the main features needed in a WordPress + React stack project (a Frontity project)
+These packages encapsulates the logic to apply the main features needed in a WordPress + React stack project managed by Frontity

 {% hint style="info" %}
 The [full list of available packages](https://www.npmjs.com/search?q=keywords:frontity) include others created by the community.
 In this site we're going to document only the official `frontity` packages that has a public API